dojoengine/book/src/cairo/hello-dojo.md

 ### Breaking it down

-#### System is a contract
+#### System is a function in a contract

-As you can see a `System` is like a dojo(starknet) contract.
+As you can see a `System` is like a regular function of a dojo(starknet) contract.
 It imports the Models we defined earlier and exposes two functions `spawn` and `move`.
 These functions are called when a player spawns into the world and when they move respectively.

 ```rust,ignore
 // Retrieve the player's current position from the world.